-Grappling with a global yellow fever vaccine shortage, and an emergency stockpile depleted as of July 2016, UNICEF and its partners are working rapidly to meet the urgent need for yellow fever vaccination in Southern Africa.
+urgent, mass yellow ver vaccination campaigns.
+UNIC.
+Indits partner procured over 17 million doses of vaccine-t ree times the number of normally ne od in one year-to del Angola, DRC ar other countri partners are working rapidly to meet the urgent need for yellow fever vaccination in Southern Africa.
 Emergency measures include: temporary reallocation of vaccines from low-risk areas, increased vaccine production in partnership with four approved global suppliers, and an expansion of the number of children and families vaccinated (through a technique called fractional dosing, which involves the splitting of a single vaccine dose over more than one individual while ensuring that vaccinations remain medically effective).